saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 We have now essentially implemented a rudimentary TCP with simple data management and provided an interface applications can use.

 However, TCP data communication is not a simple problem.
 The packets can get corrupted, reordered or lost in transit.
-Furthermore, the data transmit can congest various elements in the network.
+Furthermore, the data transmit can congest arbitrary elements in the network.

 For this, the TCP data communication needs to include more sophisticated logic.
 In the next post we will look into TCP Window Management and TCP Retransmission Timeout mechanisms, to better cope with more challenging settings.